pnvang/llm-fillin/README.md

 # llm-fillin

 **LLM-powered slot filling + tool orchestration for Ruby.**
-Register JSON-schema tools, let an LLM ask for missing fields, then call your handlers safely.
+Turn natural language into structured, validated function calls.
+`llm-fillin` provides the glue between an LLM and your backend services.

 ---